CompuCell3D/PythonScriptingManual/docs/steering_changing_python_parameters_using_UI.rst

 .. note::

     You can add steering panel from multiple steppables.
-In such a case CC3D will gather all parametersyou defined  in the ``add_steering_panel`` function and display them in a single panel.
+In such a case CC3D will gather all parameters you defined  in the ``add_steering_panel`` function and display them in a single panel.
 For example, if our code has two  steppables and we add steering parameters in both of them:

 .. code-block:: python